 Inheriting a home is a pretty sweet experience, yet bitter at the same time… You are left with great property value you can use to improve your life, but you are still mourning the loss of a loved one.
-So you may tend to ask yourself at this point “what are the tax consequences when selling a house I inherited in New Jersey, Brooklyn, Queens, Long Island NJ?”
+So you may tend to ask yourself at this point “what are the tax consequences when selling a house I inherited in North Carolina & New Jersey NJ?”
 The tax laws have been designed in a way they will not add any more burden unto you upon inheriting the property.
 This implies that the financial consequences are less daunting than what you would expect, which is good news for you. 🙂

-Tax Consequences when selling a house I inherited in New Jersey, Brooklyn, Queens, Long Island NJ
+Tax Consequences when selling a house I inherited in North Carolina & New Jersey NJ

 Calculation of basis

 In order to comprehend how you’ll be taxed having inherited a home, you need to know how basis is calculated.
 Basis, in this case, refers to the asset cost for purpose of the calculation of capital gains along other taxes.
-When a person dies, the value or basis of their property in New Jersey, Brooklyn, Queens, Long Island is increased to the market value as at the time of their death.
+When a person dies, the value or basis of their property in North Carolina & New Jersey is increased to the market value as at the time of their death.
 For instance, if a person purchased a home 20 years ago for $25,000 but it was worth $100,000 at the time of their death, that property would be valued at the latter amount for the purpose of calculating capital gains.

 Taxation of gains/losses

 Capital gains or losses refer to what you earn from selling property that you use for either personal or investment purposes.
 Such can be houses, furniture and many more things.
-If you decide to sell an inherited home in New Jersey, Brooklyn, Queens, Long Island, that sale is regarded as capital gain or loss for the purpose of income tax.
+If you decide to sell an inherited home in North Carolina & New Jersey, that sale is regarded as capital gain or loss for the purpose of income tax.
 In most cases, for you to qualify for lower rates of long-term capital gains, you are required to have held that property for at least a year.
 However long the duration you have been in ownership of an inherited home, any gain or loss will still be treated as long-term.